RuyuanWan/ruyuanwan.github.io/_publications/2020-10-17-poster-like.md

 ---
-title: "Social and Behavioral Determinants of Health in the Era of Artificial Intelligence with Electronic Health Records: A Scoping Review"
+title: "How much is a 'like' worth?
+Engagement and Retention in an Online Health Community"
 collection: publications
 permalink: /publication/2021-08-24-SocialDeterminers
 date: 2021-08-24